rf-peixoto/BotMother/README.md

 # BotMother
 BotMother is the one bot to teach them all.
+[Find news about this thing here.](https://the-street.xyz/showthread.php?tid=38)

 - Create and manage Telegram bots
 - Add, edit, and delete bot commands